 Pope John XXIII wrote the encyclical Pacem in Terris in April of 1963 to address a world deeply engaged in the Cold War.
 The Berlin Wall had just gone up and the Cuban Missile Crisis frightened millions as nuclear weapons began to proliferate.

-Pope Paul VI issued the encyclical Gaudium et Spes when the Second Vatican Council ended in 1965.
+Gaudium et Spes was issued when the Second Vatican Council ended in 1965.
 The document summarizes the council and gives an outline of the Church’s social teachings in a changing world.

 Pope Paul VI wrote the encyclical Populorum Progressio in 1967 to address the world economy and its effect on peoples around the world.
 At this time many nations saw their economic development stall, while others continued to grow at a record pace.
 In the document he talks about the rights of workers to a just wage, job security, reasonable working conditions, and to join a worker's association.